Identifying Birds

 If both birds look the same, how can I tell them apart?
 For monomorphic species like Blue Jays or Black-capped Chickadees, behavioral cues help.
 During breeding season, the bird on the nest is typically female.
 One bird crouching and fluttering to solicit food from a partner is usually female as well.
 Outside of breeding season, reliably separating the sexes in these species is not possible in the field without banding data.

 Does brighter mean healthier?
 Often, yes, in males of dimorphic species.
-Brighter coloring in house finches is tied to carotenoid pigments in their diet, so a more intensely red male has generally found better food.
+Brighter coloring in house finches tracks with diet, since the pigments that produce red and orange feathers come from food rather than being made by the bird itself, so a more intensely red male has generally found better food during his molt.
 Females tend to prefer brighter males, which is part of why the pressure for vivid male plumage persists.

 Can lighting affect how bright a bird looks?
 Yes.
 Structural colors like the blue of an Indigo Bunting or a hummingbird gorget depend on light angle, so the same bird can look nearly black in shade and electric blue in direct sun.
 Getting the bird in good light is often the difference between a puzzling brown blob and a clear ID.